tasket/wyng-backup/doc/Wyng_User_Reference.md

 Autoprune may be used with either the `prune` or `send` commands and will cause Wyng to automatically remove older backup sessions according to date criteria.
-When used with `send` specifically, the autopruning process will be triggered in advance of sending new sessions when using _full_ mode, or in _on_ mode only or if the destination filesytem is low on free space.
+When used with `send` specifically, the autopruning process will be triggered in advance of sending new sessions when using _full_ mode, or in _on_ mode only or if the destination file system is low on free space.
 (See _--apdays_ to specify additional autoprune parameters.)

 Selectable modes are: